bodo-ai/PyDough/documentation/usage.md

 3. Connect to the metadata graph you wish to use.
 The metadata should be in a JSON file that can be accessed from the notebook.
 If the file is located at `<path>`, and the name of the graph within the file that you wish to use is `<graphname>`, then the connection command is `pydough.active_session.load_metadata_graph(<path>, <graphname>)`.
 4. (optional) Connect to the database you wish to use to evaluate your analytical questions.
 If your database is sqlite and is located at `<path>`, the connection command is `pydough.active_session.connect_database("sqlite", database=<path>)`

-So to recap, your notebook may start with a cell like this one that you will need to run before doing anything else:
+To summarize, your notebook should start with a cell like this, which you need to run before proceeding with any other tasks:

 ```py
 import pydough